 Skip to main content

-This guide runs a full lifecycle on Sepolia testnet: register an agent, finalize its profile and metadata, then deploy and operate its token — all through x402.
+This guide runs a full lifecycle on Base Sepolia: register an agent, finalize its profile and metadata, then deploy and operate its token — all through x402.
+It uses client-signed mode so you keep self-custody of signing — passing --signer-address (and --agent-wallet) selects it.
+For the hands-off path where Brickken’s relayer signs and broadcasts, drop those flags and add --execution-mode brickken-relayed — see the Quickstart.

 Prerequisites